wp-plugins/nextgen-facebook/readme.txt

 = Can I use other social sharing buttons than those of NGFB Open Graph+? =

 Absolutely.
-NGFB Open Graph+'s primary function is to create Open Graph and related meta tags (Twitter Cards, SEO, etc.).
-Aside from Pinterest and Tumblr, social buttons only send a URL to the social websites.
-Those websites then connect *back* to the shared URL, read the meta tags, and show the results in a social sharing popup window.
-The Pinterest and Tumblr sharing buttons must send more information, such as captions, media type (image, video), post type, etc.
+NGFB Open Graph+'s primary function is to create meta tags (Open Graph, Rich Pin, Twitter Cards, SEO, etc.).
+Aside from Pinterest and Tumblr, **social buttons should only send a URL to the social websites**.
+The social websites can then connect *back* to the shared URL, read the meta tags, and show the results in an overlay / popup window.
+The Pinterest and Tumblr sharing buttons are an exception - they must include additional information, such as captions, media type (image, video), post type, etc.

-NGFB Open Graph+ creates accurate titles, descriptions, adds images, videos, etc. according to your content and preferences.
-If you decide to use different social sharing buttons, please make sure they only share a URL, and not the title, description, etc.
+NGFB Open Graph+ creates accurate meta tags for titles, descriptions, images, videos, products, etc. according to your content and preferences. **If you decide to use social sharing buttons from other plugins, make sure they only share the URL, and not the title, description, etc.** -- otherwise they may override information from the meta tags.

 = What features of NextGEN Gallery v1.x and v2.x are supported? =